Monday, December 23, 2024

 What is the balance of power when we talk about drones between the Ukrainian side and the Russians?

 Depending on what kind of drones.
 There are reconnaissance, strike, multi-rotor, FPV.
 In some places we have a huge advantage, and in others we lose.
-For example, with analogues of the Russian “Lancets”.
+For example, with analogues of the Russian Lancets.
 They cause great damage to our artillery and other types of troops.
-They are trying to combat this problem – in some cases effectively, in others not.
+They are trying to combat this problem—sometimes effectively, sometimes not.
 We have adequate answers, but they are not widespread yet.

 There are some stories where we have a big advantage.
 Let's say multi-rotor drones that bomb their equipment at night.